-Averted in the 1986 version of Little Shop Of Horrors.
-Everyone does their own singing, with widely varying results (particularly note the duets between Audrey, played by Ellen Greene - who in additional to being a professional singer also played the role in the original off-Broadway production and in the West End - and Seymour, played by Rick Moranis.)
+Averted in the 1986 version of Little Shop of Horrors.
+Everyone does their own singing, with widely varying results (particularly note the "Suddenly Seymour" duets between Audrey, played by Ellen Greene - who in additional to being a professional singer also played the role in the original off-Broadway production and in the West End - and Seymour, played by Rick Moranis.)

 Duets: Director Bruce Paltrow chose the actors cast in the primary roles of this film for their surprisingly good singing voices.
+(Gwyneth Paltrow had two hit singles in Australia and New Zealand with songs from the film.)
 However, in the case of Ricky Kane (played by Andre Braugher), the in-story angelic nature of the character's voice forced the director to dub in a professional singer for his karaoke scenes.

 In Gypsy, Rosalind Russell's singing was dubbed over by Lisa Kirk.
 Natalie Wood, however, got to use her own singing voice this time.